At a glance

 Kids with this type of anxiety worry that they’ll be seen badly in social situations.
 They may only feel comfortable with people they know very well.

 Social anxiety is a lot like separation anxiety, but for older kids and adults.
 Very young kids fear being away from their caregivers because they need them to survive.
 Social anxiety is similar.
 Something unsafe might happen if I leave home.
 If I talk to that kid, it will turn out bad.

 As a result, they may get anxious and withdraw from the situation.
-It’s social anxiety, but it’s caused or made worse because of the underlying learning or thinking differences.
+It’s social anxiety, but it’s caused or made worse by the underlying learning or thinking differences.
 Here are a few examples: